Cambridge Harmonica Orchestra: Notable broadcast and live performances

-In 1983, Otis Reed was invited to participate on the Canadien game show, “Whats My Line” which was the Canadien version of the American hit game show “To Tell The Truth”.
+In 1983, Otis Reed was invited to participate on the Canadian game show, “Whats My Line” which was the Canadian version of the American hit game show “To Tell The Truth”.
 The objective of the game show was for celebrity contestants to guess the notable achievement of a mystery guest.
 Otis Reed and the Cambridge Harmonica Orchestra traveled to Ottawa, Canada for the filming of the show.
 The Orchestra members rode in a yellow school bus from Cambridge, Massachusetts to the Ottawa television studio.
 Otis Reed was given a false identity as the organizer of the largest game of musical chairs in Central Park, New York City which was a “world record”.
 Through a series of questions, the celebrity guests successfully identified Otis’s actual unique achievement of founding the harmonica orchestra.
 During the show taping, the orchestra group of about 30 musicians had been waiting back stage.
 After Otis was identified, the orchestra performed for the studio audience marching through the theater stands following the lead of Pierre Beauregard.